DEIB-GECO/prior_tree_models_repo/README.md

 # Prior knowledge-guided tree-based models
-Integration of prior domain downledge into tree-based models.
+Integration of prior domain knowledge into tree-based models.

 ## Description
 We developed a robust framework that improves tree-based models for high-dimensional, noisy data by integrating feature selection, tree construction, and weighting with prior knowledge, combining data-driven insights and established domain understanding.

 ## Application Use Case
 We compared the performance of the standard tree-based models and our proposed approaches on an application use case concerning the cancer-related subtype prediction of patients based on gene expression data.
-The use case concerns the classification of Breast Invasive Carcinoma (BRCA) patients patients in their corresponding cancer subtypes.
-We also performed two distinct sensitivity analyses to evaluate the impact of incorporating prir knowledge into tree-based models.
+The use case concerns the classification of Breast Invasive Carcinoma (BRCA) patients in their corresponding cancer subtypes.
+We also performed two distinct sensitivity analyses to evaluate the impact of incorporating prior knowledge into tree-based models.
 We used a controlled dataset with limited correlation among the features for these analyses, considering publicly available RNA-seq profiles of Kidney Renal Clear Cell Carcinoma patients from The Cancer Genome Atlas (TCGA) project.
 The preprocessed dataset is available [here](https://github.com/DEIB-GECO/prior_tree_models_repo/tree/main/data), along with the list of features considered in the controlled dataset.

 ## Implementation
 To implement such tree-based models, we developed PkTree, a Python package that implements the proposed modifications.
-More information on the usage of the PkTree package is available [here](https://github.com/SofSof98/pktree/tree/main).
+More information on the usage of the PkTree package is available [here](https://https://github.com/DEIB-GECO/pktree/tree/main).

-First build decicated conda environment:
+First, build a dedicated conda environment:
 ```bash
 conda create -n env_pktree python=3.9
 conda activate env_pktree